exasol/public-knowledgebase/Database-Features/duration-in-exa-user_sessions.md

 ;
 ```

-Alternatively, you could convert the seconds and write the query as follows, given that
+Alternatively, you can convert the 600 seconds to 10 minutes ('0:10:00') and write the query as follows, given that

 * minutes and seconds are zero-prefixed and can therefore be sorted alphabetically
 * hours are not zero-prefixed, so any number bigger than '0' will also be alphabetically greater.